-- The period of positive performance during the latter half of 2015 and start of 2016 has been reversed, with the 12-month rolling KSI figure standing at 412 to the end of September 2017.
-KSI numbers are above the trend line projected forward to our 2020 target figure. - The sharp decline in the number of KSI from early 2006 to late 2010 can be attributed to improved in-car safety standards, greater compliance with speed limits, and the 2008-2013 recession which suppressed casualty numbers by limiting access to certain modes of transport; - The general rise in the number of KSI from early 2011 is greater than national figures.
-Norfolk KSIs have risen 6.2% compared with 2.9% nationally (to September 2016) - Norfolk has a lower KSI rate per 100,000 people, and per billion vehicle kilometres than its statistical neighbour authority Lincolnshire, but is outperformed in both measures by other neighbours Somerset and Suffolk; - Future performance cannot be accurately predicted due to the number of factors which influence collisions on the road. - Changes to police accident recording methodology may have had an effect and this is currently being investigated.
+- Local authorities are required by statute to promote road safety, to undertake collision/casualty data analysis and devise programmes including engineering and road user education, training and publicity that will improve road safety. - The vital sign reports the actual figure of killed and seriously injured, not performance measures for services.
+It is also not expressed as a rate. - Factors which positively impact numbers include in-car safety standards and greater compliance with speed limits.
+Economic conditions can impact on casualty numbers by affecting access to certain modes of transport. - The general rise in the number of KSI from early 2011 is greater than national figures.
+Norfolk KSIs have risen 6.2% compared with 2.9% nationally (to September 2016) - Norfolk has a lower KSI rate per 100,000 people, and per billion vehicle kilometres than its statistical neighbour authority Lincolnshire, but is outperformed in both measures by other neighbours Somerset and Suffolk. - Future performance cannot be accurately predicted due to the number of external factors which influence collisions on the road. - Changes to police accident recording methodology will mean that national 2016 data will include certain metrics which will not be directly comparable to previous years, due to data quality issues. - Norfolk ranked 6th (out of 31 peers) for Road Safety Education within the Highways and Transport survey

-- Continue with targeted local interventions and work with stakeholders - Continue regular monitoring of sites which experience higher than expected collision numbers in order to identify remedial schemes - Continue regular Safety appraisal of new highway improvement schemes
+- Continue with targeted local interventions and work with stakeholders - Continue regular monitoring of sites which experience higher than expected collision numbers in order to identify remedial schemes - Continue regular safety appraisal of new highway improvement schemes.